-Although chassis frames are mostly built by the same suppliers, each brand has slight changes to frame design that are unique to the manufacturer
+- Although chassis frames are mostly built by the same suppliers, each brand has slight changes to frame design that are unique to the manufacturer

-Quality of woods, flooring materials, exterior fiberglass and insulation will vary
+- Quality of woods, flooring materials, exterior fiberglass and insulation will vary

-Wall construction techniques vary
+- Wall construction techniques vary

-Some brands will state that their processes are better than their competitors, but if they both make that claim, who is right?
+- Some brands will state that their processes are better than their competitors.
+But if they both make that claim, who is right?

-Quality control – some claim to check every unit before it leaves the factory, others do a spot check (and none are perfect)
+- Quality control – some claim to check every unit before it leaves the factory, others do a spot check (and none are perfect)

-Some keep a tighter control of inventory
+- Some keep a tighter control of inventory

-Some have more rigid automation and production schedules than others, with pros and cons to each
+- Some have more rigid automation and production schedules than others, with pros and cons to each

 You might be surprised to learn that nearly all of the manufacturers build these RVs in relatively low-tech metal sheds.
-Even builders of high-end, half-million dollars or more RVs are still being built in simple buildings and mostly with very simple tools and materials.
+Even builders of high-end, half-million dollar RVs are still being built with very simple tools and materials.
 It’s very interesting to watch them build them, at least to us!

-For example, many manufacturers use laminated walls with block foam insulation.
-Some of these manufacturers use laser automated tables to cut out the foam before placing the frame in it.
+For example, many manufacturers on our RV factory tours use laminated walls with block foam insulation.
+Some manufacturers use automated laser tables to cut out the foam before placing the frame in it.
 Others might cut out individual pieces of block foam and place them in the open spaces after the frame is in place.

 If you have ever built or bought a brand new home, you will understand there is always a ‘punch list’ of things that the builder needs to come back and remedy after the home is ‘finished’.
-It might be paint, caulking, or simple cosmetic things, but sometimes it might be missing heating ducts or other more serious issues.
+It might be paint, caulking, or simple cosmetic things.
+But sometimes it can be missing heating ducts or other more serious issues.